MercuryPay/REST.CSharp/README.md

 ##Step 2: Send Data

-We make use of the RestSharp client library to make the REST request below.
+We make use of the RestSharp client library to make the request below.

 ```
 var client = new RestClient(txtEndPoint.Text);